Cast & Creative

-West End Lighting Design credits include: McQueen, Quatermaine’s Terms; Bette & Joan, Birdsong, My Trip Down the Pink Carpet, Sweet Charity, Mrs Warren’s Profession, Private Lives, A Christmas Carol, The Norman Conquests, The Last Five Years and Tick Tick Boom, Maria Friedman Re-Arranged, Rent, Seven Brides for Seven Brothers, Pageant, Forbidden Broadway, Sweet Charity, Maria Friedman, La Cage aux Folles, Take Flight and The Last Five Years.
+West End Lighting Design credits include: Mischief Movie Night, A Comedy about a Bank Robbery, McQueen, Quatermaine’s Terms; Bette & Joan, Birdsong, My Trip Down the Pink Carpet, Sweet Charity, Mrs Warren’s Profession, Private Lives, A Christmas Carol, The Norman Conquests, The Last Five Years and Tick Tick Boom, Maria Friedman Re-Arranged, Rent, Seven Brides for Seven Brothers, Pageant, Forbidden Broadway, Sweet Charity La Cage aux Folles.

 Broadway credits; Private Lives, The Norman Conquests Trilogy and Primo.

-UK National tours include: Million Dollar Quartet, Bette and Joan, Chin Chin, 42nd Street, The Man from Stratford, Oklahoma, Little Shop of Horrors, Singing in the Rain, Seven Brides For Seven Brothers, Our House, Fiddler on the Roof, South Pacific, and Disney’s Beauty and the Beast.
-Me and My Girl and Carousel.
+UK National tours include: Million Dollar Quartet, Dead Sheep, Bette and Joan, Chin Chin, 42nd Street, The Man from Stratford, Oklahoma, Little Shop of Horrors, Singing in the Rain, Seven Brides For Seven Brothers, Our House, Fiddler on the Roof, South Pacific, Disney’s Beauty and the Beast, Me and My Girl and Carousel.

-International design work Rocky Horror Picture Show, -European Tour 2009-2016, The Sound of Music – Cairo and Beirut, Private Lives, Toronto, A Chorus Line -New Israel Opera, Evita, Grease, Jesus Christ Superstar and Hair!- Ljubljana Festival-Slovenia.
-Spring Awakening, The Full Monty, Cabaret - The English Theatre Frankfurt, Fame, Monaco.
-The Sound of Music Stars of the Musicals and Chicago – Malaysia.
-Woyzeck - New York, Sunset Boulevard, Cork Opera House, Who Shot the Sheriff, Dracula, Tivoli, Copenhagen, Jesus Christ Superstar, Tour of Sweden.
+Other International designs; Rocky Horror Picture Show European Tour 2009-2018, All My Sons Hong Kong Festival, The Sound of Music Cairo and Beirut, Private Lives, Toronto, A Chorus Line Israel, Evita, Grease, Jesus Christ Superstar and Hair!
+Ljubljana Festival-Slovenia.
+Spring Awakening, The Full Monty, Cabaret, The English Theatre Frankfurt.
+Woyzeck, The Roundabout, City Stories - New York.

 Associate Lighting Designer